probe-rs/probe-rs/README.md

     <img src="https://travis-ci.com/Yatekii/probe-rs.svg?branch=master" alt="build:passed">
 </a>

-A debugging toolset and library for debugging ARM cores on a separate host
+A debugging toolset and library for debugging ARM cores on a separate host.

 ## Motivation